amanchokshi/minimalist-monochrome-mac-icons/README.md

 1. Use Finder to navigate to the Applications folder of your Mac and select the application for which you want to change the icon.

-2. Right-click the application and select "Get Info" (or press &#8984I on your keyboard).
+2. Right-click the application and select "Get Info" (or press Command+I on your keyboard).

 3. In the top left corner of the Info panel, you’ll see the app’s icon.
 From here, drag the new icon file over the original.
 Drop it when you see the green + bubble on your cursor.